userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 Search for the serial number of the iPhone you will enrol and select it

-Click **Edit MDM Server**
+Click on the elipsis in the top right corner

-Click **Assign the Following MDM** and choose the appropriate MDM from the drop down list then click Continue
+Click **Assign Device Management** and choose the appropriate Device Management Service from the drop down list then click Continue